Getting to Know the IFS Model: An Experiential Approach for Helping Professionals

 The Venue

-Our February 2026 IFS Training will be held at The Center Club, a beautiful and restorative space in downtown Houston.
+Our February 2026 IFS Training will be held at The Center Club.

 THE CENTER CLUB